Abdelrahmanelemam98/Abdelrahmanelemam98/README.md

 - 👋 Hi, I’m Abdelrahman emam
-- 👀 I’m interested in full stack .Net technology and read about it
+- 👀 I’m interested in full-stack .Net technology and read about it
-- 🌱 I’m currently working in HTML,CSS and Javascript and jQuery and Boostrap and Sass and ASP .Net
+- 🌱 I’m currently working in HTML, CSS and Javascript and jQuery Bootstrap and Sass and ASP .Net
-- 🌱 I’m currently training in ITI 9 months professtional training in Web development
+- 🌱 I’m currently training in ITI 9 months professional training in Web development
 - 📫 How to reach me:abdelrahmanemam498@gmail.com